 Gather actionable data

 You might form small groups of students as a response to data collected during whole group instruction or one-on-one conferences with students.
 Since Nearpod lets users check for understanding you can also use it to gather actionable data when working with small groups.
-Try adding an open-ended question or a multiple choice quiz to the end of your small group lesson to gather data for future follow-ups with students.
+Try adding an open-ended question or a multiple choice quiz to the end of your small group lesson.
+It can help you gather data for future follow-ups with students.

 Share resources for extra practice

 In addition to the live lessons you might use to lead small group instruction, Nearpod also has the open for self-paced lessons.
-With the self-paced option, students can revisit a lesson you’ve introduced in a small group on their own at a later date.
-This is a great opportunity for students to review content or a new strategy after they’ve worked with you in a small group.
+With the self-paced option, students can revisit a lesson you’ve introduced in a small group.
+They can review it on their own at a later date.
+This is a great opportunity for students to review content.
+Or for them to try out a new strategy after they’ve worked with you in a small group.

 If you haven’t used Nearpod before you can click here to sign up for free.
 It’s a favorite tool that can be used across grade levels and subject areas!